test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ### Adding images without Prose.io

-If you are not using Prose.io, please add upload your images to the correct images directory of the Wiki, which is `/assets/images/posts/`.
+If you are not using Prose.io, please upload your images to the correct images directory of the Wiki, which is `/assets/images/posts/`.
 This way, we keep all post media in one place, and people who *are* using Prose.io can also use your images.

 ```markdown
 ![Aluminium]({{site.baseurl}}/assets/images/posts/aluminium.jpg)